Vaginal Birth After Caesarean (VBAC)

 Choosing to VBAC/TOLAC at home is a client decision that is difficult for many care providers, and midwives are in a position of having unique responsibilities.
 The concepts of autonomy, beneficence, nonmaleficence and justice can help us to hold in tandem both moral dilemma and support for choice.
 Using a feminist lens, the presenters will explore caregiver discomfort with client choices, feeling of responsibility to both the birthing person and fetus-to-newborn, and messy hospital relationships in the context of home VBAC.
 This webinar will help prepare midwives to respond to the question "Why do you let your clients have VBACs at home”?

 A decision-making tool for clients considering VBAC, providing information and allowing the client to visualize preferences, values and decisional support.
-This client resource is also available in five other languages.
+This client resource is also available in six other languages.

 Sample protocols, submitted by midwifery practices, are available on VBAC for practices to download and adapt.
 Be sure to tailor the template to reflect current evidence, best practices and practice group / community specific info before use.